 A few grade-related things to keep in mind when enabling our engines analysis:

 Config file: On our platform, you'll specify which files you want graded using your

 ratings:node.
 If you don't specify any files, your project won't have a GPA.

 Ruby Files versus Classes/Modules: On our platform, we grade individual files, for all languages.
 This is different than our traditional Ruby analysis, where we graded classes/modules, not files.

-- From your Dashboard, mouse over the repository's name and click Settings.
+- From your repo, mouse over the repository's name and click Settings.